mdmarek/go-lock-vs-channel/README.md

 These two simple programs add by one to a shared variable a million times.
 The results below were run on a four core Intel Core i7-4750HQ CPU @ 2.00GHz.
-Each addition performs a lock, add, and unlock, with locking using a `sync.Mutex`.
+Each function call to process performs a lock, add, and unlock, with locking using a `sync.Mutex`.

 Results : chanadder.go
 ----------------------

     $ chanadder --threads 8
-    Total time: 218.021569ms
+    Total iterations: 1000000; total time: 221.342108ms, 221ns/op
         Thread 07 ran: 125000 times
         Thread 00 ran: 125000 times
         Thread 01 ran: 125000 times